 When you move into a new home, you want it to feel just as safe and secure as the old one.
 This is where home security comes in.
 Although decorating your house is more fun than defending it, the latter should always come first.

 A new burglary occurs every few minutes, after all.
-To protect your new property and your family, here are ten easy things that you can do to improve home security.
+To protect your new property and your family, here are ten home security tips to help you feel secure in your home.

 1. Change All The Locks